Apteco/AptecoAPIGuides/Guides/GettingStarted.md

     return;
   }

-  //This looks for all variables with the name peTitle and selects categories with the codes 01 and 02.
+  //This looks for all variables with the name peIncome and selects categories with the codes 01 and 02.
   ModifyQuery(query, "peIncome", "01\t02");

   var count = await CountQuery(dataViewName, systemName, query, sessionDetails);